hugheylab/seeker/readme.md

     conda install mamba -c conda-forge
     ```

 1. Install the other command-line tools.
-The code below will install the packages into the base conda environment; use `-n` to specify a different environment.
-When using `seeker`, you will need to ensure that R is running with the given conda environment.
+The code below will install the packages into the base conda environment.
+If you use an environment other than base, please see the last step of this readme.

     ```sh
     mamba install refgenie trim-galore fastqc fastq-screen salmon multiqc